-- 1. We reject trade agreements negotiated in secret and unduly influenced by corporate attorneys and representatives.
-In particular, we oppose the NORTH AMERICAN FREE TRADE AGREEMENT (NAFTA), the GENERAL AGREEMENT ON TARIFFS AND TRADE (GATT), and its progeny, the WORLD TRADE ORGANIZATION (WTO).
-They threaten the constitutional power of Congress and local sovereignty, and they effectively limit the participation of citizens in decisions.
-Instead, they create administrative bureaucracies which will be run by corporate interests unaccountable to public input or even legal challenge. - 2.
-We demand that these agreements be updated to include more specific environmental, worker, health and safety standards in the text itself, not as "side agreements," and full funding of existing environmental/health commitments (for example, the North American Development Bank and Border Environmental Cooperation Commission). - 3.
-We reject any agreement which threatens the authority of states and local communities to establish more stringent health, safety and environmental standards. - 4.
-We reject agreements that negotiate downward our basic environmental, health, safety and labor standards, including the right to bargain collectively, a reasonable minimum wage, prohibitions against child and forced labor, and which threaten and violate human rights generally.
-The historic role of the United States has been to raise living standards, not to be dragged down by the lowest common denominator abroad. - 5.
-The Tobin tax, named for the economist who first proposed it, calls for a small sales tax on cross border currency transactions.
-The purpose is to suppress market volume and volatility and help restore national sovereignty over monetary policy.
-In view of the growing disparity between the rich and poor in the United States and the world, and in light of the negative impacts of monetary speculation in the "Asian crisis" of Thailand, Malaysia, Indonesia, and Russia, as well as similar crises in Brazil, Mexico and many other countries in the late '90s, the Green Party urges that state and international governments work together to impose an effective form of Tobin tax.
+1. We reject trade agreements negotiated in secret and unduly influenced by corporate attorneys and representatives.
+In particular, we oppose the GENERALAGREEMENT ON TAR-IFFS AND TRADE (GATT) and current NORTH AMERICAN FREE TRADE AGREEMENT (NAFTA).
+Both are threats to the constitutional power of Congress and local sovereignty, and they effectively limit the participation of citizens in decisions.
+Instead, they create administrative bureaucracies which will be run by corporate interests and, in many ways, will be unaccountable to public input or even legal challenge.

-In the last ten years, international moneychanging has grown in volume from \$200 billion to \$1.8 trillion daily with dangerous consequences for countries caught in a speculative riptide.
-Even a small tax of .01% to .05% would cool the speculative fever and raise between \$75 billion and \$250 billion annually.
-While reining in grievous financial abuses, the Tobin tax receipts could be devoted to reducing world poverty, funding international peacekeeping, and attacking environmental problems.
+2. We demand that these agreements be updated to include more specific environmental, worker, health and safety standards in the text itself, not as "side agreements", and full funding of existing environmental/health commitments (for example, the North American Development Bank and Border Environmental Cooperation Commission).

+3. We reject any agreement which threatens the authority of states and local communities to establish more stringent health, safety and environmental standards.

+4. We reject agreements that negotiate downward our basic environmental, human rights, health, safety and labor standards, including the right to bargain collectively, a reasonable minimum wage, and prohibitions against child and forced labor.
+The historic role of the United States has been to raise living standards, not to be dragged down by the lowest common denominator abroad.